PhoneIn/docs/docs/about_phonein.md

 ### Phonein

-* Phonein Launch - This is the first version of the Phonein Smart Intercom device, shipping in January 2021.
+* Phonein Launch - This is the first version of the Phonein Smart Intercom device, shipping in Fall of 2021.

 * Phonein Go - The second version of the Phonein Smart Intercom device.
-Estimated shipping end of 2021.
+Estimated shipping in 2022.

 ### Mobile app